TheJacksonLaboratory/ontology-annotation-network/README.md

 ```

 #### OAN-REST

-    A ontologyModule that exposes our graph via a REST-API.
-This will be used for the hpo web application
+An ontology module that exposes our graph via a REST-API.
-    and deployed to google cloud.

 Running

 ```
-     java -jar oan-rest/target/<jar>
+     java -jar <rest-jar>
 ```

 Testing